Publications :Publication List (sourced via UOW Database)

 - Jane Tanner : Digital storytellling: examining the experience of viewing a digital story resume in a job interview mock setting from the perspective of the creator and the viewer

-- Susan Byers : How Does Teacher Pedagogy Maximise Comprehension in the Middle Years
+- Susan Byers : An Investigation of Comprehension and Pedagogy in Middle Years English and Science

 - Mitchell Parker : Digital Text Creation Pedagogies in Early Childhood